un-Block/eth-explorers-extension/README.md

 ## 1. ftm-address-explorers

-Supercharge your Etherscan experience!
-Right-click on any address link and instantly analyze it on popular tools like Zapper, Nansen, OpenSea and more.
+Supercharge your Ftmscan experience!
+Right-click on any address link and instantly analyze it on popular tools like Zapper, Nansen and more.

 It also works on any page, by selecting the address text and right-clicking to choose from the list of explorers and dashboards.